tfausak/tfausak.github.io/_posts/2012-05-31-better-social-widget-lazy-loading.md

 ## Scripts

-Since the markup for the widgets is already in the page, all the needs to be done is load the appropriate JavaScript library.
+Since the markup for the widgets is already in the page, all that needs to be done is load the appropriate JavaScript library.
 So when the user hovers over the +1 widget, load Google's +1 library.
 In addition, the placeholder should be removed, since it's obsoleted